 IBM, Computer Associates, and Compuware

-SYS-ED has been called on by major software companies, IBM, Computer Associates,
+SYS-ED has been called on by leading software companies, IBM, Computer Associates,

 Compuware, and Serena Software, to train their clients how to code and debug legacy programming languages in mainframe system software environments.